aweymo/VRAF_RC/index.md

       in the collection at the start of the project.
 Nodes represent African American, Native American, Japanese American and ethnic communities and are arranged by date and address. https://aweymo.github.io/Rep.Network.1/"
+- template: detail-content
+  block: text-1
+  headline: Impact
+  content: <p>Considering the hurdles encountered in this project, we were still able
+    to make an exceptional impact in our original mission statement to surface "significant cultural insights" from the collection that would better represent the history of Tacoma's BIPOC community.</p>
 - template: hero-banner-w-image
   block: hero-2
   content: Considering the hurdles encountered in this project, we were still able